CleanMachine1/Linux-DNS-Set/README.md

 systemctl to start it

-sudo to access the needed files
+sudo to make changes and write to specific files

-Cowsay to make the friendly Tux at the top
+dd for clearing the resolvconf file

-## <b>Removal</b>
+cowsay to make the friendly Tux at the top

-There isn't really a way to uninstall (if you can find one please inform me), however running the script again and entering 127.0.0.1 as the IP should revert to using what your network says to use.
+## __Removal__

-You may just want to consider just changing it to 8.8.8.8 and 8.8.4.4 (Google Public DNS) as this is a pretty good DNS server to use.
+Whilst I am sure you could remove resolvconf, it is probably a dependency for something.

-However the DNSSet.sh script can be removed at any time and reinstalled without any consequences, although unless reinstalled you or you are confident with the command line, you wont be able to change your DNS easily like this script
+The best option is to run the command again and for default use 127.0.0.1 or for a reliable DNS use something like Google (8.8.8.8 & 8.8.4.4) or CloudFlare (1.1.1.1)

 ## Warning